Get stories and expert advice on all things related to college and parenting.

 Professors want their students to learn and to earn good grades.
 Your student shouldn’t be ashamed to speak to a professor about a class they’re failing.
 Reaching out demonstrates a willingness to improve.

-We learned this spring and summer that we are resilient, but the last few months have still been stressful on families and communities.
-Despite lots of work on our end, faculty and administrators have no idea if our institutions’ plans will go well.
+We've learned during the pandemic that we are resilient, but the last year and a half has still been stressful for families and communities.
+Despite lots of work on our end, faculty and administrators can not 100% guarantee that our institutions’ plans for this academic year won't need to shift if Covid-19 cases increase.

-Remind your student to practice patience and kindness to themselves and to others as they begin this unconventional fall term.
-And know that, more than anything, their school wants them to be healthy and successful.
+Remind your student to practice patience and kindness to themselves and to others as they begin their fall term.
+And know that, more than anything, their school wants them to be successful and healthy.

 Encourage your student to check their official school email account daily.

-Just as my university changed from on-campus to online in a matter of days last spring, your student’s college may institute quick changes at any time.
+Just as most colleges and universities changed from on-campus to online in a matter of days in the spring of 2020, your student’s college may institute quick changes at any time.
+Professors often communicate with their class by email, and so do offices including Financial Aid.
 The more your student reads and responds to email, the more prepared they’ll be.

 If you as a parent are able to sign up for institutional announcements, often provided through the parent and family program, do so immediately.